So Long, Farewell (Ted Lasso): Music

+Reception

-Critical reviews
+Critical response

 Jason Sudeikis' performance in the episode received praise, while the writing as a whole received a more mixed response.

 "So Long, Farewell" received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 73% approval rating for the episode, based on 15 reviews.
-The site's consensus states: "Ted Lassos last hurrah is a steady (if somewhat uneventful) conclusion that asks viewers one final time to believe."
+The review aggregator website Rotten Tomatoes reported a 75% approval rating for the episode, based on 16 reviews, with an average rating of 7/10.
+The website's critics consensus reads: "Ted Lassos last hurrah is a steady (if somewhat uneventful) conclusion that asks viewers one final time to believe."

 Manuel Betancourt of The A.V.
 Club gave the episode a "B" and wrote, "I'd rather stay with the final image of the show: Ted staring at us in close-up, content with coaching his kid with the same enthusiasm and equanimity he brought to AFC Richmond: Be a goldfish.
 I may have struggled with this final season (a lot) but there remains something quite endearing about this simple dictum being leveraged within a sports comedy about men struggling to be better versions of themselves for themselves but also for each other.
 That's why it was never the Ted Lasso Way: It was always, as Trent admits in changing his title, the AFC Richmond Way."
 Rick Porter of The Hollywood Reporter wrote, "Ted Lasso spread itself thin in places this season, particularly as it regards Keeley and Nate.
 The finale, however, hit enough right notes to leave viewers with the warm feelings that it's trafficked in all along."
 Brian Lowry of CNN wrote, "All told, it was a very good and touching finish to a not-so-great season.
 And if it happened to be a trifle predictable, that still worked, mostly because it was hard to imagine Ted Lasso achieving its goals any other way."

 Alan Sepinwall of Rolling Stone wrote, "Despite the many odd choices of what to show and what to elide, 'So Long, Farewell' trended more toward [the good version of the show] than the one on display for most of Season Three. [...]
 For the most part, it was the most emotionally satisfying chapter of a very weird, often hugely frustrating season.
 But the ambiguity about the future of the show also sapped some power from the episode."
 Stephen Rodrick of Variety wrote, "It was cocaine and booze that led the Gallaghers into gross indulgence.
 For AFC Richmond, it was a lack of discipline.
 In the end, Ted Lasso needed a better coach."